MikhailMamonov/MikhailMamonov/README.md

 ###  About me
 * in commercial development on fullstack projects on .net platform.
 In  particular .net framework 4.5, asp.net mvc ext.js, also mssql and postgresql dbs.
 * in backend development on .net 8 asp.net webapi with MongoDb and ElasticSearch dbs with supporting RabbitMq and Kubernetes integration.
 There was practice in Behaviour Driven Design development microservices.
+*
 * also I was interested to domesticate react and frontend development.
 For a while was focused on getting into Javascrypt/Typescrypt.

-*  I try more deep and consciously learn .net platform and ecosystem and domesticate development microservices
+*  I try more deep and consciously learn Python platform and ecosystem and Django framework
 *  I’m currently working on .Net/C#/PostgreSql/MongoDb.
 *  I have simple projects on  .net , vue and etc.
 ###  I’m currently learning
- - .net/c#, Asp.Net Web Api
+ - Python/Django stack
  - MsSQLServer, PostgreSQL, MongoDb, ElasticSearch.
- -  Design Patterns, .net ecosystem
+ -  Design Patterns, python ecosystem

 ### Skills: